Profiles: Jeffery D. Yergler

-I began teaching as an adjunct in 1992 at St. Petersburg College in St. Petersburg, Fla.
+I began teaching as an adjunct in 1992 at St. Petersburg College in St. Petersburg, Fl.
 I quickly discovered that I enjoyed working with the material and interacting with the students.
-These were incredible human beings each on their own intellectual, personal and professional journey.
-They brought questions, curiosities, hopes, concerns and fears with them into the classroom.
-It was evident to me that “class” was not only about the material but also about how that material was integrated into life.
+These were incredible human beings each on their own intellectual, personal, and professional journey.
+They brought questions, curiosities, hopes, concerns, and fears with them into the classroom.
+It was evident to me that class was not only about the material but also about how that material was integrated into life.
 It would not be until 2006 that I would transition to full-time instruction.
-My first position was at Olympic College where I was invited to join the Organizational Leadership and Resource Management discipline.
+My first position was at Olympic College were I was invited to join the Organizational Leadership and Resource Management discipline.
 I was at Olympic until I joined the undergraduate faculty team at GGU in August 2011.

 Which courses do you teach at GGU?

 Undergraduate Courses: MGT 140, 141, and 160

 Graduate Courses: MGT 320/PSYCH 343 and MGT 304

 What are your main responsibilities?

 Responsibilities include providing course instruction, scheduling adjuncts to provide instruction for undergraduate management courses, hiring qualified adjuncts to join our instructional pool, facilitating discipline meetings, collaborating with undergraduate department chair colleagues in refining, revising, and building programs that are increasingly responsive to student needs and integrate innovative learning technologies that accelerate student learning.

 Service to the larger institution:

 - Faculty Development Committee